AlyxMoon/epicodus-project04-pizza-parlor/README.md

 - Display the list of pizzas ordered as links that can be clicked for details.
 - Offer a delivery option that then requires address information.

+## Rough outline

+- Create a list of ingredients with associated price
+- Create a list of sizes with associated price

+**Create a pizza class**
+- contain record of what ingredients have been added
+- method to add ingredient
+  - check for duplicate ingredients
+- method to remove ingredient
+- method to set size
+- method to calculate price based on ingredients and size

+**Create an order class**
+- contain list of pizzas
+- method to calculate overall price of order based on individual pizzas
+- method to add a new pizza
+- method to remove pizza

+**UI stuff**
+- add main page, give some info on the pizza parlor and allow user to begin ordering
+- ordering page, contains main section with current selection and a sidebar with overall order info
+- When user is adding/editing pizza, show pizza with info in the main page
+- when not adding/editing pizza, add prompts to add/edit another or finish order
+- order confirmation page, show information on pizzas order, all the prices, and add checkout button

+**Extras**

+ability to add notes/request to a pizza and/or order ability to add coupon code to reduce price ability to add extras such as dipping sauce ability add add user account (not actually, just save it to local storage or something) check address/map with a pretend address add contact page after order is completed, add some kind of fake progress indicator

 ## Tests

 ## Sources and Libraries